Links on Android Authority may earn us a commission. Learn more.

 High-end buds are now on Bluetooth 5.3; Sony should really follow suit.

 We’d also expect to see next-gen buds connect to your chosen device via Bluetooth 5.3.
-Apple’s AirPods Pro and Samsung’s Galaxy Buds 2 Pro have paved the way for this capability already, so Sony should really follow suit.
+Apple’s AirPods Pro (2nd generation) and Samsung’s Galaxy Buds 2 Pro have paved the way for this capability already, so Sony will likely follow suit.
 This would provide users with longer battery life and a more seamless connection.
-In addition, it would likely support all Bluetooth codecs in the stack, including the LE audio LC3 codec.
+We expect the WF-1000XM5 will support all Bluetooth codecs in the stack, including the LE audio LC3 codec.
 What we know for almost certain is that the buds would contain Sony’s own high-quality LDAC codec.
 This has proved to be a worthwhile, high-end option for those using devices that support it.

 Sony already boasts impressive ANC and spatial audio credentials that are sure to stick around.

 If you’re looking to take advantage of spatial audio, it’s highly likely that the WF-1000XM5 will host Sony’s proprietary 360 Reality Audio feature.
 Supported by TIDAL, Deezer, and Amazon Music HD streaming services, users will be able to immerse themselves fully in a 360 spherical sound field.

 Sony’s Headphones Connect app also allows listeners to hone their preferred equalization.
 This is a very helpful feature for the WF-1000XM4 buds, given their out-of-the-box sound is a little wonky.
 We suspect Sony will want users to be able to customize their sound whilst using the WF-1000XM5 buds, too.